Throw 'N' Go

-The Kent State University Women's Center, Launch Net and The Career Exploration and Development Center have partnered together to create the Career Closet!
-Located in the Women's Center, the Career Closet is a place for all students to pick out a professional outfir for interviews and other professional affairs.
-All students with a Kent State University ID.
-The Career Close is open on Wednesdays and Thursdays from 10am - 6pm at the Williamson House.
-The Career Closet is always collecting donations: new or gently used professional pieces for men or women, ties, hangers, and gift cards for laundering.
+The Kent State University Women's Center, Launch Net and The Career Exploration and Development Center have partnered to create the Career Closet!
+Located in the Women's Center, the Career Closet is a place for all students to pick out a professional outfit for interviews and other professional affairs.
+For all students with a Kent State University ID, the Career Closet is open on Wednesdays and Thursdays from 10 a.m.-6 p.m. at the Williamson House.
+The Career Closet is always collecting donations: new or gently used professional pieces for men or women, ties, hangers and gift cards for laundering.

-The Phyllis Zumkehr Portage County Clothing Center offers gently used clothing, household items and even appliances as available to families and individuals in need at absolutely no cost.
-They serve over 3,000 individuals and families every month.
-The center also has a focus on protecting the environment by keeping these nice items out of the garbage.
-215 tons of clothing is diverted from landfills each year.
+The Phyllis Zumkehr Portage County Clothing Center offers gently used clothing, household items and even appliances, as available, to families and individuals in need at absolutely no cost.
+The center serves more than 3,000 individuals and families every month.
+It also has a focus on protecting the environment by keeping these nice items out of the garbage; 215 tons of clothing is diverted from landfills each year.

-Clothing can be dropped off at Kent State University Williamson House Monday-Friday 8am-5pm.
+Clothing can be dropped off at Kent State University Williamson House Monday-Friday 8 a.m.-5 p.m.
 Clothes that can be used for the KSU Career Closet will be donated.
-All other clothing donations will go to the Phylliz Zumkehr Portage County Clothing Center.
+All other clothing donations will go to the Phyllis Zumkehr Portage County Clothing Center.

 For clothing, you can donate to the stores below, or find the nearest clothing recycler.